ltrias/twm/README.md

 ```
 lucas@lucas-VirtualBox ~/git/twm/twm/twm-web $ export MAVEN_OPTS=-Xmx50M; mvn jetty:run
 ```
-50MB has been enough to run on not so big meshes
+50MB has been enough to run TWM with not so big meshes

 ### Why not [Neo4j](http://neo4j.com/)